wpbullet/MediaServerInstaller/README.md

 HTPC Guides Media Server Installer for Ubuntu and Debian
 ========================

-This is an automated installer for Home Media Server setups from [HTPC Guides](http://www.htpcguides.com) for Debian Wheezy.
+This is an automated installer for Home Media Server setups from [HTPC Guides](http://www.htpcguides.com) for Debian and Ubuntu.
 It will be maintained as part of a school project so please **do not fork this branch** and instead fork Igor's.

 It currently supports ARM, x86 and x64 devices